 It has been 6 months since I have made the transition from using Microsoft Excel to TeamBuildr for programming my strength and conditioning sessions and tracking athlete’s progress.
-I usually give a product at least 4-6 months before I make a decision about and it is clear TeamBuildr has made a favorable impact on my coaching.
+I usually give a product at least 4-6 months before I make a decision about it and it is clear TeamBuildr has made a favorable impact on my coaching.

-As mentioned in the previous paragraph, some of my athletes have individualized exercises programmed which are specific to their needs based off of assessments or specific to their event groups.
+As mentioned above, some of my athletes have individualized exercises programmed which are specific to their needs based off of assessments or specific to their event groups.
 For example, when working with my throws group, I typically will provide special strength exercises that may be specific to the shot put, hammer, or javelin throws.
 All throwers are completing a similar periodization plan based off the “parent calendar,” but have their nuances in exercise selection for variations of the squat, pressing movements, and other accessory lifts.

 With TeamBuildr, I also do not have to worry about creating various Excel workbooks for each of the event groups which is something I have done in the past.
 This caused me to have multiple sheets for the same micro cycle which made tracking data difficult at times as well.

 As a coach, you can link videos of exercise demonstrations as well which can be a game changer for those athletes who forgot the name of an exercise and how it is performed.
 The opt-out section allows the athlete to substitute a similar exercise if they are lacking equipment.
 The notes section can be very beneficial for those athletes who like to provide detailed notes of how they are feeling that particular day or how certain movements are feeling following an injury.

 The physical therapist or athletic trainer can see what exercises the athlete may have already been performing that day and can focus on a different quality or exercise like unilateral squatting or tri-planar proprioceptive work.
 Likewise, the athlete may be performing 100 reps of bodyweight glute bridges with the physical therapist.
 To change things up for the sake of the athlete and provide novelty, perhaps the strength coach can have the athlete do a variation of the bridging instead like a single leg bridge, feet/shoulder elevated bridges, or change the movement to an exercise that is similar like a 45 degree back extension.

 We have allowed our physical therapists and athletic trainers to access the app to provide exercises and stretches to our athletes.
 They have added exercises which are specific to the qualities they are training and have labeled them PT, which does not get mixed up with our strength training exercises.
 I believe this simplifies the process for the athlete as their strength training and physical therapy exercises are accessed via the same platform.

 I love coaching, designing training programs, and reading about training as much as any other strength and conditioning coach.
 However, I greatly appreciate free time and the ability to spend my free time doing what I want to do.
 In the past, I spent way too much time designing a training template that did not have any impact on how I was coaching my athletes.
 It simply looked cool and looking cool does not equal effectiveness.